 Security education – awareness training and testing

-It is an essential service that must be delivered, no matter you want to do it in-house or outsourced or part outsourced.
+It is an essential service that must be delivered, no matter you want to do it in-house or outsourced as third-party security team or partially outsourced.
 If you are a small business or large enterprise, budgets and other constraints are the defining factors.

 To upgrade your organisation’s security culture, you need to be aware of the latest threats landscape and practices, which are often challenging to manage in-house.

 Third-party cyber security providers and vendors whose core function is cyber security education constantly update themselves according to threat actors’ and industry trends.

 Adherence to compliance is necessary to maintain a business reputation among the industry and customers.
 In-house audit to meet the company’s internal regulations is good.
 Still, to meet the general regulation such as ISO, GDPR, Cyber Essential, etc., you must verify our effectiveness of security controls with certified security professionals.

 In addition, you can outsource audits either to vendors or individual security practitioners to determine how well your organisation is complying with the regulations and standards.